 A summary of your experiences in education, work, travel, volunteering, and other relevant areas.
-The maximum length is two pages, single spaced.
+The maximum length is two pages, double spaced.

 A written statement outlining your interest in the program and your motivation to pursue this degree at UBC.
-The maximum length is two pages, single spaced.
+The maximum length is two pages, double spaced.

 Your portfolio is submitted digitally in your online application.
 The PDF can be a maximum of 20 letter-sized (8.5" x 11") pages and must be under 10MB in size.

 Tip: Use 150 pixels-per-inch or even 72 ppi images, or try saving the file as a Reduced Size PDF (“Save as Other”) in Adobe Acrobat, to bring down the file size.

 The intent of the portfolio is to highlight design potential.
 You should use the portfolio to showcase your interests and accomplishments, and to show how you could contribute to a demanding professional program.

 Your portfolio should demonstrate your ability to conceptualize projects in two and three dimensions through a variety of media.
 The portfolio may contain drawing, painting, sculpture, photography, installation, printmaking, ceramics, fashion design, and woodworking, as well as other media.
 Showing your creative process and ability to think conceptually will also provide context for your work.

 You should organize your portfolio into a clear, well-crafted document.
 The portfolio should have concise, descriptive text on each page to adequately explain the work.
 If working in collaboration with others, please clearly indicate your contribution to the submitted work.